 On-demand webinar: Moving beyond QuickBooks: Make ordering, selling, invoicing, and reporting easier and faster with Microsoft Dynamics 365

 Check out how Microsoft Dynamics 365 for Financials can help you connect people and processes efficiently and productively.
 Turn your multiple disconnected systems into one.
 Boost efficiency with automated tasks and workflows—all from within familiar Office tools like Outlook, Word, and Excel.
 Get a complete picture of your business and make better decisions with built-in intelligence.
 Register now.

 On-demand webinar: Why Office 365 customers need to consider Microsoft Enterprise Mobility + Security

-Office 365 is a critical step in your organization’s digital transformation.
+Office 365 is a critical step in your organisation’s digital transformation.
 As you deploy Office 365, you can extend its robust management and security capabilities to your broader digital ecosystem for a comprehensive and holistic security strategy.
 Register now.

 On-demand webinar: Microsoft Enterprise Mobility + Security: Securing access to Office 365 and beyond

 Check out new Office 365 capabilities to help enable more secure, simplified access to your Office mobile apps and other resources.
-Learn about secured single sign-on to Office 365; risk-based conditional access; Azure Active Directory B2B; secured collaboration capabilities via cross-organizational identity and access; identity protection; advanced monitoring; and Privileged Identity Management.
+Learn about secured single sign-on to Office 365; risk-based conditional access; Azure Active Directory B2B; secured collaboration capabilities via cross-organisational identity and access; identity protection; advanced monitoring; and Privileged Identity Management.
 Register now.